1. Administration#

 it needs credentials with special privileges.

-Create a user with the name and password of your choice and add him to the group
+Create a user account with the name and password of your choice

 .